-Figure 2 - Australian market size FY15 to FY19
+Figure 2 - Australian market size FY15 to FY1924

-Figure 2 shows that the overall size of the Australian market for stainless steel sinks remained relatively stable following the imposition of the measures in 2015, although the volume of sinks subject to measures from China did increase after measures were imposed.
-The volume of imports of the goods from China in the period 2018/19 remained at levels that are higher than that which followed the implementation of anti-dumping measures.
+Figure 2 shows that the overall size of the Australian market for all stainless steel sinks remained relatively stable following the imposition of the measures in 2015, although the volume of the goods imported from China (Series 1) did increase after measures were imposed.
+The volume of the goods imported from China (Series 1) in the period 2018/19 remained at levels that are higher than that in the period (2014/15) which followed the implementation of anti-dumping measures.